11 great albums disliked by the people who made them

 Ozzy Osbourne – The Ultimate Sin (1986)

 With its shredding guitar tone and anthemic title-track, Ozzy’s The Ultimate Sin was the singer’s highest-charting solo record upon its release.
-Its cover art and delicious riffage were gobbled up by kids riding the hair metal wave.
-But ask the prince of darkness, and he’ll tell you producer Ron Nevison spoiled the mix and thus the album in his esteem.
-“They were just put down weird,” Ozzy said in an interview earlier this year.
+Its cover art and delicious riffs were gobbled up by kids riding the hair metal wave.
+But ask The Prince Of Darkness, and he’ll tell you producer Ron Nevison spoiled the mix and thus the album in his esteem.
+“They were just put down weird,” Ozzy said in an interview.
 “Everything felt and sounded the fucking same.
 There was no imagination.
 If there was ever an album I’d like to remix and do better, it would be The Ultimate Sin.”

 Foo Fighters – One By One (2002)